Getting Older Sucks

 Finally, in our 40s our hormones can be all over the place and we can become more “stress sensitive.”
 Focusing on weight loss, extreme diets and lots of cardio will only increase cortisol and make you look and feel worse.
 Weight training and some relaxing cardio like walking or biking outside is often a more effective combo in your 40s.
 Of course, you also need to dial in your nutrition but we’ll talk about that in the next section.

-How To Set Up Your Training Program
+How To Set Up Your Strength Training Program After 40

 Let’s talk about how to structure your week.
 Let me introduce you to the idea of a “training split.”
 In training, this simply means how you split up your workouts, usually in a weekly cycle, based on specific muscle groups.
 The reason we have days focusing on a specific muscle group, such as your back, is that you need enough stimulus to strengthen and develop those muscles in that session.
 Otherwise, you can strengthen but it’s harder to get the “sculpting” effect.